Solid-Interactive/solid-book/book/project/deployment/gitlab/README.md

 ## Setting up gitlab deploys with pipelines

-Here is how to setup deploys via pipelines to a staging server:
+Here is how to setup deploys via pipelines to a staging server if you already have a gitlab runner setup.

-1. Add a deploy key to the server
+1. Add a deploy key to the server your project code will live on.
+This allows the repo to be read from that server.
-1. git clone the repo on the server using `--single-branch`
-1. add a `.gitlab-ci.yml` to define your stages and environments. below is an example that will jshint and deploy is jshint passes:
+1. add a `.gitlab-ci.yml` at the root of your project to define your stages and environments. below is an example that will run `npm test` with dependencies in the deploy dir, and then use pm2 deploy.

     ```
     stages: